 Services Offered

 Standard musculoskeletal physiotherapy is generally lower risk than specialised services.
-Practitioners offering dry needling, spinal manipulation, hydrotherapy, or sports-field services may face higher premiums due to increased clinical risk.
+Practitioners offering dry needling, spinal manipulation, hydrotherapy, or sports-field coverage may face higher premiums because of increased clinical risk.

 💰